exec-helper/source/src/config/docs/exec-helper-config-patterns.rst

 Patterns can be used to:

-* add options to the :program:`exec-helper` command line.
+* add options to the :program:`exec-helper` command line
+* centralize a value in a variable
 * allow iterating over multiple configurations
 * control the configurations to iterate over